-These Facts About Jazmine Sullivan Will Make You An Instant Stan
+5 Facts About Jazmine Sullivan That'll Make You An Instant Stan

 Jazmine Sullivan is a force to be reckoned with.
 A highly-respected figure in the R&B world, the songstress has been slowly been chipping away at mainstream fame for years.
 With four albums under her belt, numerous accolades, and an invitation to sing at the 2021 Super Bowl, it's high time the singer got the A-list recognition she deserves.
 If you're not yet familiar with her music, here are the facts about Jazmine Sullivan you should know before you're the last to know.